-A snowshoe tour should not only be fun, it must also be safe and therefore must be planned with care.
-In collaboration with SchweizMobil we offer you a selection of the best routes for every level of difficulty - exclusively selected for you by NANUQ.
+A snowshoe tour should not only be fun but also safe and therefore must be planned with care.
+In collaboration with SchweizMobil, we offer you a selection of the best routes for every difficulty level – exclusively selected for you by NANUQ.

 Lehmen–Kronberg Trail (Appenzell)

-From the bottom to the top, on the direct route to the Kronberg: snowshoe athletes with very good fitness will find the challenge they are looking for here.
+From the very bottom to the very top, directly to Kronberg: snowshoers with very good fitness will find the challenge they seek here.
 This sunny route promises absolute peace and solitude.
-When you arrive at the Kronberg, a huge panorama opens up all the way to Lake Constance.
+Upon reaching Kronberg, a magnificent panorama opens up all the way to Lake Constance.

 Duration: 3.45h